lightning/bolts/01-messaging-crypto-and-init.md

  * `ck`: The **chaining key**.
 This value is the accumulated hash of all previous ECDH outputs.
-At the end of the handshake, `ck` is used to derive the encryption keys for transport messages.
+At the end of the handshake, `ck` is used to derive the encryption keys for lightning messages.

  * `h`: The **handshake hash**.
 This value is the accumulated hash of _all_ handshake data that has been sent and received so far during the handshake